 A compression bag can be a lifesaver for hikers, hunters, and other intrepid types who need to make the most of their space.
 Compression bags press the air out of low-density fabric items to reduce the amount of room they occupy in a larger carrier, such as a backpack.
 Most cinch down with an interior drawstring.
 Tightening the strong exterior straps works together with the compression bag’s hood to force the remaining air out.
 Some compression bags can cut the space these fluffy items occupy by as much as two-thirds.

 Seasoned outdoors aficionados know that different adventures require specialized equipment.
 Likewise, different compression bags are better suited for certain sports, contents, and climates.
-Keep reading to learn more and check out our recommendations for the best compression bags on the market.

 Before adding a compression bag to your virtual cart, consider whether it’s the best option to meet your needs.